TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 The :file:`Lib/turtledemo` directory contains a :file:`turtle.cfg` file.
-You can study it as an example and see its effects when running the demos (preferably not from within the demo-viewer).
+You can study it as an example and see its effects when running the demos (preferably not kutoka within the demo-viewer).

 :mod:`turtledemo` --- Demo scripts